 Kathy is an Autism advocate.
-She currently serves as chair of ASAN AU/NZ (Autistic Self-Advocacy Network) and is on the board of TARA (The Autistic Realm Australia).
+She currently serves as chair of TARA (The Autistic Realm Australia), is a director of AMAZE, and was formerly the chair of ASAN AU/NZ (Autistic Self-Advocacy Network).
 She has done extensive governance training including the Syliva Rodger Academy as well as through the Australian Institute of Company Directors.
 She works in the Operations team at the Autism CRC as a CRM administrator.
 She is also a registered nurse.